 QuickTime Player that comes with your Mac can help you get the job done for free.
 Do not think of Quicktime as a video player.
 It is far more than just a media player.
 For example, you can use it to record movie, audio and your computer screen, edit videos, extract audio or music from movies, etc.

 Extract audio from video using QuickTime Player is easy as long as it’s not copy protected by DRM.
 Launch the QuickTime player on your Mac.
-Open the video or movie file, in MOV, MP4, M4V or AVI format, using QuickTime player.
-Choose File >> Export >> Audio Only.
+Open the video or movie file, in MOV, MP4, M4V, AVI or other compatible format, using QuickTime player.
+Choose File >> Export As >> Audio Only….
 See below screenshot.

 After that you will get a file save dialogue where you can give the audio file a name, choose a folder to save it.
 Click Save button, the audio file will be exported from the source video file and saved as a AAC audio file in .m4a format.

-Extract audio from video on PC
+Method 2.
+Extract audio from video in iMovie on Mac

-Third-party video to audio conversion solutions
+More video to audio conversion solutions